UPDATED: 20 May 2019

 Electronic Recycling Options:

 Rather than electronic recycling, you can try to sell your old phone, tablet, or computer.
+(Remove your personal data first!)
 You could start with eBay or Craig’s List.
 You can also try buy-back programs at places like Best Buy, Amazon, AT&T, Sprint, Staples, and Apple.
 You’ll get a little less money for your device, but it’s really easy to do, with much less hassle than finding a buyer, shipping it, etc.

 Give It Away:

 Put the item on your local Facebook page, or post it in your local Freecycle group.
 But, please make sure that you have removed all of your personal data first!

 Recycle it Properly: